 When a traffic filtering agreement is established for a non-AP STA in WUR Mode and Bit 1 of the TFS Action Code field is set to 0, then the AP should not transmit a WUR Wake-up frame to the non-AP STA when the AP receives an individually addressed buffered BU destined to the non-AP STA that matches the traffic filter set.

-An AP with dot11WUROptionImplemented set to true shall maintain a BSS Parameter Update Counter.
+An AP (#141)shall maintain a BSS Parameter Update Counter.
 The AP shall increase the value of the BSS Parameter Update Counter when a critical update occurs to any of the elements inside the Beacon frame.
-The following events shall classify as a critical update:
+The following events shall be classified(#170) as a critical update:

 Inclusion of a Channel Switch announce element